 In the texts mentioned in this very brief survey, and in countless other webpages, the South Pacific is constrained to represent itself to some extent as a series of cliches, of images drawn from a designer's standard stock.
 In this way it is prevented from being whatever it "really" is, and forced to represent itself in the forms and fantasies of a Northern dreaming.

-All of the websites cited were available from the list at the author's website. http://wwwmcc.murdoch.edu.au/~gillard/spac.html
+All of the websites cited were available from the list at the author's website which no longer exists since his retirement: http://wwwmcc.murdoch.edu.au/~gillard/spac.html

 Davis, Fred 1974, Yearning for Yesterday: A Sociology of Nostalgia, Free Press, New York.